 Historical background

 In contrast to most European countries, Germany was made up of many independent feudal states and city republics that each pursued their own cultural policies and established a host of cultural institutions.
 Among them were distinct cultural traditions that were not centralised nor assimilated in the German Empire (Reich), founded in 1871.
 While the new Reich government was responsible for foreign cultural policy, the constituent states retained responsibility for their own cultural policies.
-The special autonomy of the municipalities extended to the area of cultural affairs, which was supported by a strong civic commitment to arts and culture.
-Under the new constitution of the Weimar Republic (1919-1933), public responsibility and support for arts and culture was divided among the Reich government, the governments of the federal states (Länder), the city and municipal councils.
+The special autonomy of the municipalities extended to the area of cultural affairs which was supported by a strong civic commitment to the arts and culture.
+Under the new constitution of the Weimar Republic (1919-1933), public responsibility and support for the arts and culture was divided among the Reich government, the governments of the federal states (Länder), the city and municipal councils.

 The approach adopted by the National Socialist regime (1933-1945) replaced the diversity that had evolved over the course of centuries with forced centralisation, stifling civic commitment and instrumentalising culture to serve the aims of the Regime.
 This experience with centralisation later led to the emergence of a strong penchant for federalism in the Federal Republic of Germany.